-- (a) Unless provided otherwise, a fine for a felony shall be a sentence to pay an amount fixed by the court at not more five hundred thousand dollars. - (b) A judgment that the defendant shall pay a fine, with or without the alternative of imprisonment, shall constitute a lien against the defendant in like manner as a judgment for money rendered in a civil action. - 6 (c) This section does not apply to an enterprise.
+- (a) Unless provided otherwise sentence to pay a fine for a felony shall be a sentence to pay an amount fixed by the court not more five hundred thousand dollars. - (b) A judgment that the defendant shall pay a fine, with or without the alternative of imprisonment, shall constitute a lien in like manner as a judgment for money rendered in a civil action. - 6 (c) This section does not apply to an enterprise.